-- 6.1 On discovery of an attempted, suspected or proven fraud or any kind of financial impropriety, the person who has received the report (see paragraphs 13 to 16) are required to immediately contact the Director of Corporate Support Services.
-The Director of Corporate Support Services will immediately notify Internal Audit of the matter.
-The Chief Executive will appoint a Fraud Investigation Officer to conduct an initial but urgent fact-finding exercise.
-This discreet preliminary enquiry should be carried out as soon as possible and, where practicable, within 24 hours of the suspicion being raised.
-The Fraud Investigation Officer will be trained in fraud investigation. - 6.2 The Fraud Investigation Officer will conduct an initial discreet enquiry, without alerting the suspect, to ascertain the facts surrounding the suspicion or discovery of fraud.
-The main purpose of this enquiry is to confirm or repudiate, as far as possible, the suspicions which have arisen.
-The preliminary enquiry should cover: - The type of irregularity suspected or realised and the circumstances that led to it e.g. established working procedures not being adhered to, officers completing work that they are not authorised to do, etc; - How the fraud was realized; - The value and type of resource lost actual or estimated; - The period over which the fraud may have occurred, if known; - The date it was realized; - Names of staff who may be linked with the fraud;
+- 6.1 On discovery of an attempted, suspected, or proven fraud or any kind of financial impropriety, the person who has received the report are required to immediately contact the Director of Corporate Support Services. - 6.2 The Director of Corporate Support Services will immediately notify Internal Audit of the matter. - 6.3 The Chief Executive will appoint a Fraud Investigation Officer to conduct an initial but urgent fact-finding exercise.
+This discreet preliminary enquiry will commence immediately and should be completed as soon as possible.
+The Fraud Investigation Officer will be trained in fraud investigation. - 6.4 The Fraud Investigation Officer will conduct an initial discreet enquiry, without alerting the suspect, to ascertain the facts surrounding the suspicion or discovery of fraud.
+The main purpose of this enquiry is to confirm or disprove, as far as possible, the suspicions which have arisen and determine whether a detailed investigation is required.
+The preliminary enquiry should cover:

-- Whether collusion with others is suspected e.g. other employees, persons contracted by the Council, persons who do not have any legitimate business interest with the Council; - Names of all officers who have been involved in the investigation so far; - Action taken by individual managers and the individual who reported the suspicion e.g. discussions, explanations sought; and - Any other information or observations that might be useful to the investigation. - 6.3 The outcome of the preliminary enquiry will be communicated in writing to the Chief Executive and Director of Corporate Support Services within 24 hours, where possible, of the initial suspicion or confirmation of the fraud.
+- The type of irregularity suspected and the circumstances that led to it e.g. failure to follow established working procedures, officers completing work that they are not authorised to do, etc; - How the fraud was discovered; - The period over which the fraud may have occurred, if known; - The value and type of resource lost (actual or estimated); - The date the fraud was discovered; - The names of staff potentially involved with the fraud; - Whether collusion with others is suspected e.g. other employees, persons contracted by the Council, persons who do not have any legitimate business interest with the Council; - The potential impact on the Council e.g. operations, reputation, finances; - Preventative measures that could have been taken to avoid the fraud; - The names of all officers who have been involved in the investigation so far; - Actions taken by individual managers and the individual who reported the suspicion e.g. discussions, explanations sought; and - Any other information or observations that might be useful to the investigation. - 6.5 The preliminary enquiry will be completed as soon as possible, with the outcome communicated in writing to the Chief Executive and Director of Corporate Support Services.
 All documentation relating to the enquiry will be securely held in a safe place.
-If as a result of the preliminary enquiry, it is clear that fraud has not taken place the case will be closed, recording the reasons for closure in writing. - 6.4 If the preliminary enquiry confirms that a fraud has been attempted or perpetrated, the Fraud Investigation Officer will decide on the action to be taken, including the full formal investigation arrangements and the appointment of internal audit, if necessary. - 6.5 Depending on the circumstances of the suspected fraud the Fraud Investigation Officer will take immediate steps to prevent any further frauds or losses occurring by changing / strengthening procedures or even suspending any payment processes, pending full investigation.
-Internal audit will be consulted for advice and assistance on matters relating to internal controls, if necessary.
+If as a result of the preliminary enquiry, it is clear that fraud has not taken place the case will be closed, recording the reasons for closure in writing. - 6.6 If the preliminary enquiry confirms that a fraud has been attempted or perpetrated, the Fraud Investigation Officer will decide on the action to be taken, including the full formal investigation arrangements and the appointment of internal audit, if necessary. - 6.7 Depending on the circumstances of the suspected fraud the Fraud Investigation Officer will take immediate steps to prevent any further frauds or losses occurring by changing / strengthening procedures or even suspending any payment processes, pending full investigation.
+Internal audit will be consulted for advice and assistance on matters relating to internal controls, where necessary.